These professional services are designed to meet the educational needs of individuals, families, health care workers / volunteers, and communities.

-Guided by a Certified Advance Care Planning Facilitator, individuals will discuss their healthcare goals, learn how to appoint a health care agent, and clarify any questions they may have about the process of completing their advance directive documents (i.e. living will, MA health care proxy form).
+Guided by an Advance Care Planning Facilitator, individuals will discuss their healthcare goals, learn how to appoint a health care agent, and clarify any questions they may have about the process of completing their advance directive documents (i.e. living will, MA health care proxy form).
 Individuals are invited to bring their health care agent to the meeting.

 **ADDITIONAL ONE HOUR GROUP WORKSHOPS AVAILABLE: